-(2) In subsections (3) and (4), “consumer affairs authority” means any person, or statutory body or authority, appointed or constituted under any law of the Commonwealth or of any State or Territory of the Commonwealth, and having powers, functions and duties under the laws of the Commonwealth or that State or Territory similar to those of the Committee, the Department or the Commissioner under the laws of this State.

-(3) Where —

-(a) a consumer affairs authority has made an order or similar instrument (in this subsection called “the corresponding order”) prohibiting the supply in a State or Territory of the Commonwealth, or in the Commonwealth, of goods of a class or description specified or referred to in the corresponding order; and
+(2) The Commissioner may make an order prohibiting the supply of goods of a class or description without making a reference to the Committee under section 23L(1) if —

-(b) the corresponding order has not been revoked or otherwise ceased to have effect,
+(a) the supply of goods of that class or description is prohibited under a law of the Commonwealth or another State or a Territory; and

-the Commissioner, without making a reference to the Committee under section 23L(1) in respect of goods of that class or description, may if he considers it necessary in the interests of the safety of the public make an order prohibiting the supply of goods of that class or description to consumers in this State.
+(b) the Commissioner considers it necessary in the interests of the safety of the public to make the order.

-(4) Where —

-(a) a consumer affairs authority has made an order or similar instrument (in this subsection called “the corresponding order”) allowing the supply in a State or Territory of the Commonwealth or in the Commonwealth of goods of a class or description specified or referred to in the corresponding order but only subject to conditions or restrictions specified or referred to in the corresponding order; and

-(b) the corresponding order has not been revoked or otherwise ceased to have effect,

-the Commissioner, without making a reference to the Committee under section 23L(1) in respect of goods of that class or description, may, if he considers it necessary in the interests of the safety of the public, make an order allowing the supply of goods of that class or description to consumers in this State, but only subject to conditions or restrictions specified or referred to in the order being conditions or restrictions that are in conformity with those specified or referred to in the corresponding order.
+(3) If the supply of goods of a class or description is allowed under a law of the Commonwealth or another State or a Territory subject to conditions or restrictions relating to the goods, the Commissioner, without making a reference to the Committee under section 23L(1) in respect of goods of that class or description, may if he considers it necessary in the interests of the safety of the public make an order allowing the supply of goods of that class or description in this State, subject to conditions or restrictions specified or referred to in the order being conditions or restrictions that are in conformity with those specified or referred to under that law that relate to the goods.

+(4) For the avoidance of doubt, an order made under subsection (2) or (3) is not affected by the subsequent amendment, repeal or expiry of a law referred to in those subsections.

 (5) An order made under this section shall be published in the Government Gazette and shall take effect on and from the date of publication or such a later date as is specified in the order.

-(6) The Commissioner may —

-(a) by notice published in the Government Gazette on his own motion, or on the recommendation of the Committee, revoke an order made under this section;
+(6) The Commissioner may by notice published in the Gazette on his own motion, or on the recommendation of the Committee, revoke or amend an order made under this section.

-(b) by notice published in the Government Gazette on the recommendation of the Committee, amend an order made under this section.

 (7) Any person may make an objection to the Minister against an order made under this section.